apache/james-project/src/adr/0041-replace-jcloud-with-s3.md

 ## Status

-Proposed
+Accepted (lazy consensus) & implemented

-Adoption needs to be backed by some performance tests.
+Adoption had been backed by some performance tests.

 ## Context